-Advanced Statistical Procedures for Human Development and Family Science Prerequisite(s): 6133 and REMS 6013 or equivalents.
+Multilevel Modeling for HDFS Applications.
+Prerequisite(s): 6133 and REMS 6013 or equivalents.
 Introduction to advanced statistical methods for analyzing longitudinal and grouped data.
 Multilevel modeling is emphasized, with brief introductions to other advanced statistical procedures, such as survival analysis and developmental trajectory analysis.
 Models include occasions nested within persons and persons nested within groups.
 Applications using appropriate statistical software.

-Research Internship 1-6 credits, max 6.
+Research Internship.
+1-6 credits, max 6.
 Prerequisite(s): Consent of instructor.
 Special research studies under the supervision of a graduate faculty member.

-Advanced Human Development Theory Prerequisite(s): 5253 or 5293.
+Advanced Human Development Theory.
+Prerequisite(s): 5253 or 5293.
 Critical analysis of selected child development theories using primary source material with demonstration of application to development, research and practice.

-Seminar in Human Development
+Seminar in Human Development.
 Prerequisite(s): 5253.
 Selected topics in human development with special attention given to recent research literature and current theory.

-Theories and Research in Early Communication Development
+Theories and Research in Early Communication Development.
 Prerequisite(s): 5253, 5293 or consent of instructor.
 Recent theories and research in language communication development, including receptive and active language and the relationship of language to early social and cognitive development.

-Advanced Family Theory Prerequisite(s): 5523.
+Advanced Family Theory.
+Prerequisite(s): 5523.
 Family theory process, including logic, theory construction, and relating conceptual orientations to current research areas.

-Marital and Couple Relationships
+Marital and Couple Relationships.
 In-depth analysis of historical and contemporary research on developmental and relational processes in marital and couple relationships.
 Emphasis on research and theory addressing the nature, dynamics and developmental course of committed couple relationships.

-Seminar in Family Sciences 1-6 credits, max 6.
-Prerequisite(s): 5513 or consent of instructor.
-Current research and theory in the family area; selected topics.
+Seminar in Family Science.
+Prerequisite(s): 5513 or 5523 or consent of instructor.
+Current research and theory in selected topics in family science.

-Contemporary Issues in Marriage and Family Therapy
+Contemporary Issues in Marriage and Family Therapy.
 Prerequisite(s): Admission to marriage and family therapy specialization.
 Critical issues facing students in the marriage and family therapy (MFT) specialization, while taking advantage of the unique expertise of clinical faculty.
 Professional seminar on dialogue with participants taking an active role in the learning process.

-Human Environmental Sciences (HES)
+HUMAN ENVIRONMENTAL SCIENCES (HES)